Giovanni Villani: Death and continuation of Villani's work

-Villani wrote during the bubonic plague: "The priest who confessed the sick and those who nursed them so generally caught the infection that the victims were abandoned and deprived confession, sacrament, medicine, and nursing ...
+Villani wrote during the bubonic plague: "The priest who confessed the sick and those who nursed them so generally caught the infection that the victims were aVol.oned and deprived confession, sacrament, medicine, and nursing ...
 And many lands and cities were made desolate.
-And this plague lasted till "; Villani left the "___" in order to record the time in which the plague was to end.
+And this plague lasted till "; Villani left the blank in order to record the time in which the plague was to end.
 Villani was unable to finish the line as he succumbed to the same plague.
 He was buried in the Church of Santissima Annunziata, Florence.
 Villani's Cronica was considered an important work at the time, valuable enough for his brother and nephew to continue it.
 Little is known of Villani's brother, Matteo, save that he was twice married, that he died of the plague in 1363, and that he continued work on the Cronica until his death.
 Filippo Villani, Matteo's son, flourished in the latter half of the 14th century and ended the Cronica at 1364; his portion includes details of the lives of many Florentine artists and musicians, including Giotto di Bondone and Francesco Landini.
 Filippo's chronicles were approved by the Chancellor of Florence, Coluccio Salutati, who made corrections to the work and added commentary.
 The 15th-century Florentine historian Domenico di Leonardo Buoninsegni also featured in the first two chapters of his Istoria Fiorentina a summary of Villani's Cronica.

 By the 16th century, more than one edition of the Cronica was available in printed form.
 There was also an abundance of handwritten illuminated manuscripts, including one from Venice by Bartholomeo Zanetti Casterzagense in 1537 and one from Florence by Lorenzo Torrentino in 1554.